aabccd021/tiny-cookie-session/README.md

 If the attacker steals an old cookie (stolen before the latest rotation), both parties will be logged out when the attacker uses the cookie.
-In this case, no harm is done to the user, except the user will be logged out unexpectedly.
+In this case, no harm is done to the user, except that the user will be logged out unexpectedly.

 ### If the attacker steals a recent cookie